cloudgear-io/azure-docker4azureoms/README.md

 ---
 title: Deploy Docker for Azure with OMS

-description: Learn how to deploy Docker for Azure with one click along with Operational Management Suite Container monitoring, using an ARM (Azure Resource Manager) Template and deploy service stacks
+description: Learn how to deploy Docker for AWS and Azure with one click along with Operational Management Suite Container monitoring, using an ARM (Azure Resource Manager) Template and deploy service stacks

 keywords: docker, docker for azure , install, orchestration, management, azure, swarm, OMS, monitoring, scaling
 ---